 Renal calculi and self-care; Nephrolithiasis and self-care; Stones and kidney - self-care; Calcium stones and self-care; Oxalate stones and self-care; Uric acid stones and self-care

-A kidney stone is a solid mass made up of tiny crystals.
+A kidney stone is a small solid mass made up of tiny crystals.
 Your health care provider may ask you to take self-care steps to treat kidney stones or prevent them from returning.

 You visited your provider or the hospital because you have a kidney stone.
 You will need to take self-care steps.
 Which steps you take depend on the type of stone you have, but they may include: